 MY BEST LIFE

-I was married to music all throughout my twenties.
-It was exhilarating and I had some pretty cool things happen like songs in major motion pictures, college tours and sharing stages with some A-list artists.
-I then got married to the super handsome bass player of The Ivy Walls.
-I sang on a lot of songs on his band's albums.
-I even had a duo project of my own named ArtPeace with the most ridiculously talented Grammy and Oscar nominated songwriter Taura Stinson.
+It was 24/7 music from the minute I graduated high school.
+It was exhilarating and I had some pretty cool things happen like songs in major motion pictures, tours and sharing stages with some A-list artists.
+I then got married to the super handsome bass player of The Ivy Walls and ended up singing on many songs on his band's albums.
+I released an acoustic album, a solo album and even had a duo project of my own named ArtPeace with the most ridiculously talented Grammy and Oscar nominated songwriter Taura Stinson.
 But when things kept not panning out the way I hoped, the feeling of defeat set in and I slowly started putting music on the back burner.
 Several years just flew right by.
 Then my niece was diagnosed with Leukemia.
 I dusted off my ukulele and started singing her favorite songs to her in the hospital.
-Her eyes would light up and I started to remember why I loved to sing.
-When we would receive scares with her health, I would think to myself if anything were to happen to her I don't think I'd ever want to sing again.
+Her eyes would light up and I started to remember the power of music.
+When we would receive scares with her health, I would think to myself if anything were to happen to her I don't think I could ever sing again.
 Then the worst happened.
 It was truly one of the most devastating things I’ve ever experienced, but an interesting thing followed.
-I got a surge of energy and desire to live my best life, and a HUGE part of living my best life is making and playing music.
-Its just that now included on my set list are some “Twinkle Twinkle Little Star” and “Baby Shark” because I know my little angel is listening.
+I was given a renewed understanding that life is so so short and we have to honor our gifts and passions.
+We have the option to leave this earth with as few regrets as possible.
+We have to live our best life.
+In my best life, I will always make music.